treydock/puppet-osg/README.md

       db_password => 'secret',
     }

-After Puppet applies this class, a script at `/root/gums-post-install.sh` can be run or used as reference to perform the remaining setup steps for GUMS.
+<strike>After Puppet applies this class, a script at `/root/gums-post-install.sh` can be run or used as reference to perform the remaining setup steps for GUMS.</strike>

 ### osg::bestman

-Requires the *osg::lcmaps* class and the *sudo* class.

-Example of configuring a Bestman2 server.

-    class { 'sudo': }
-    class { 'osg::lcmaps':
-      gums_hostname => 'gums.yourdomain.tld',
-    }
-    class { 'osg::bestman':
-      with_gums_auth        => true,
-      localPathListAllowed  => ['/tmp','/home','/data'],
-      supportedProtocolList => ['gsiftp://gridftp.yourdomain.tld'],
-      noSudoOnLs            => false,
-    }

 ### osg::rsv